Hilary Weston Writers' Trust Prize for Nonfiction

 Deadline 3: Wednesday, August 7, 2013

 For books published between June 5, 2013 and September 30, 2013

 Publishers are strongly encouraged to submit books prior to the deadlines.
 Submissions upon release of titles are appreciated.
-If a publisher, for any reason whatsoever, feels they cannot submit titles in accordance with the above schedule it is requested that they contact the Program Coordinator to discuss alternate arrangements.
-Publishers of books not yet published by the final deadline and not yet available in galley form will need to contact the Program Coordinator about a possible extension.
+If a publisher, for any reason whatsoever, feels they cannot submit titles in accordance with the above schedule it is requested that they contact the Program Manager to discuss alternate arrangements.
+Publishers of books not yet published by the final deadline and not yet available in galley form will need to contact the Program Manager about a possible extension.

 Number of Submissions